Palesa-Christina/COS760-GROUP7/README.md

 ### Connection to AfriSenti and the Transfer Learning Approach

-The four models fine-tuned during this stage were pre-trained on large multilingual corpora which include African languages and for AfriBERTa and AfroXLMR, AfriSenti data was part of the pre-training.
+The four models fine-tuned during this stage were pre-trained on large multilingual corpora, which include African languages, and for AfriBERTa and AfroXLMR, AfriSenti data was part of the pre-training.
 The main transfer learning experiment suggested in this project is to fine-tune these models on the Sesotho News Headlines dataset and the Group 7 Setswana corpus.

-The hypothesis for this experiment is that models that have been exposed to African language text before this experiment will transfer more effectively to the low-resource languages of Sesotho and Setswana, than a general multilingual model like mBERT, which has no Africa-focused pretraining.
+The hypothesis for this experiment is that models that have been exposed to African language text before this experiment will transfer more effectively to the low-resource languages of Sesotho and Setswana than a general multilingual model like mBERT, which has no Africa-focused pretraining.

-For initial experiments with the standard learning rate of 2e-5, AfroXLMR collapsed and the training loss went to zero and validation loss went to NaN.
+For initial experiments with the standard learning rate of 2e-5, AfroXLMR collapsed, and the training loss went to zero, and the validation loss went to NaN.
 That was a very clear sign of gradient instability.
 Instead of completely removing AfroXLMR from the comparison, the issue was addressed by adding a per-model learning rate setting, decreasing the learning rate for AfroXLMR to **5e-6**, which is a quarter of the learning rate used for the other models.
 This adjustment made the training more stable and allowed us to successfully include AfroXLMR for all of the experiments.
 We find the sensitivity of continued-pretraining models on fine-tuning hyperparameters to be a finding in itself, and note it as something to consider while working with similar models in similar low-resource settings.

 ### Models